Physics Guy

 Site Info

 David LabrecqueSome years ago with degrees and skills in engineering and physics in hand, I began a long series of diverse projects.
 I've been called a Renaissance Man, someone with interests and skills in a wide variety of areas.
+I also aspire to the idea of "paying it forward", that is giving something to someone with the idea that they will give something to someone else.
+Eventually we all win.

 This website reports the latest news about various projects and prototypes.
 Some have been completed and some are still evolving and their story is ongoing.
 The diverse list of topics above should have something fascinating for everyone.
 Click on the project titles or pictures on this website to get more info on each project.